labcodes/django-react-boilerplate/README.EN.md

 ### [Passo 6](https://github.com/labcodes/django-react-webpack/releases/tag/6)

 There are many ways to structure the architecture of a React project.
-We are going to use here the one that separates it's elements in components and containers.
-The first ones are the building blocs used to assemble the pages, they can be reused in several contexts.
+We are going to use here the one that separates its elements in components and containers.
+The first ones are the building blocks used to assemble the pages, they can be reused in several contexts.
 The other ones represent the pages themselves, containing the state of the content displayed for the user.

 ```
 $ mkdir -p assets/src/js/components/Title assets/src/js/containers/App